fwip/mtg_pronouns/reworded_cards.md

 **Legendary Creature**

 {T}: Target artifact creature's controller sacrifices it.
-They may search their library for a noncreature artifact card, put it onto the battlefield, then shuffle their library.
+That player may search their library for a noncreature artifact card, put it onto the battlefield, then shuffle their library.

 **2 / 2**